Erfinden/Autocam/README.md

 ># [All Commands](https://github.com/nanocraftmr/Autocam/blob/main/manuel.txt)
 ###
 # Autocam
 Autocam is a script for Raspberry Pi that captures an image from the camera every 30 minutes and saves it to a USB drive.
 It can also if turnt on in config.json back up the images to a Usb drvie.
+Made for Picameras

 ## Install